 To be considered a member of the same household, the Department driver's license records must show that the same street address is listed for both the owner of the car (who has surrendered his or her tag) and the family member wishing to drive the car.
 The records will reflect the street address that you provided the Department to show your proof of residency.
 The application for a special license plate will be denied if no other member of the applicant's household has a valid driver's license.

 When you go to your local tag office to get this special license plate, make sure to bring the following:

 - A completed form, which was approved by the Department of Driver Services.
-For a link to this form click here.
-(Not all Internet browsers are capable of opening this)

 - Proof that you surrendered your tag.
 This can be in the form of a receipt or written acknowledgement from the court or local tag agent to whom you surrendered the previously issued license plate.
 Sometimes the tag is directly surrendered to your probation officer.